Table of Contents

 6. Protecting Your Name With a Trade Mark

-If you have chosen a unique name for your practice, you may consider registering a trade mark to secure proprietary rights over your business name.
+If you have chosen a unique name for your practice, you may consider registering a trade mark to secure proprietary rights over your business name and branding.
 A good trade mark should be unique.
 For instance, Physioworks, Physiomaxx and Lifestyle Physio.
 Marks that are too descriptive of the goods and services you provide will be difficult to register.

 Certain states and territories monitor advertising standards.
-For instance, section 133 of the Health Practitioner Regulation National Law (NSW) No 86a regulates advertising in the health services industry.
+For instance, Health Practitioner Regulation National Law (NSW) regulates advertising in the health services industry.
 In particular, your physiotherapy business must not:

 - engage in conduct that is misleading, deceptive or false;